ShumailAhmed123/Heuristics-TSP/README.md

 # Travelling Salesman Problem

 ### What is it?
-It is a problem in which we need to complete a cycle passing through a set of points, being each of them separated from each others a know distance, without repeating any point and returning to the origin once all points has been visited.
+It is a problem in which we need to complete a cycle passing through a set of points, being the distance between any pair of points known, without repeating any point and returning to the origin once all points has been visited.

 A clear example is the <a href="https://en.wikipedia.org/wiki/Travelling_salesman_problem">Travelling Salesman Problem</a>: Suppose there are several locations in a city that need to be visited, being each one separated from the other ones a known distance (that we can store in a distance matrix).
 The objective is to complete the cycle following the optimal path, the one which minimize the traversed distance.